clsatw/mean-app/README.md

     run nodemon -w server/**/*.ts --exec ts-node server/server.ts --secure in one terminal and npm run start in another terminal.
 4. go to http://localhost:4200 in browser

+debug angular in vsc
+    1. npm run start1
+    2. go to the debug view, choose the "launch chrome with ng serve" configuration, then hit F5
+    3. the app will be shown in a browser, but in order to hit the breakpoint you'll need to       refresh the browser.

+debug node & angular in vsc
+    1. npm run start1
+    2. tsc -w in another terminal window (watch out for tsconfig.json and )
+    3. f5 and choose Compound.